LNER Peppercorn Class A2

 The London and North Eastern Railway (LNER) Peppercorn Class A2 is a class of steam locomotive designed for express passenger work by Arthur Peppercorn, the chief designer of the LNER after Edward Thompson.
 All save the first of the 15 built were constructed under British Railways after nationalisation in 1948.
+Only one example is preserved.

+Design

+The A2s were a development on the 6 ft 2 in driving wheel locomotives of Peppercorn's predecessor, Edward Thompson.
+Thompson's designs were rebuilds of pre-existing Gresley designs, in addition to being constrained by wartime pressures.
+With a dilapidated locomotive and rolling stock fleet, Peppercorn designed his A2s to augment Thompson's designs and replace the aging Gresley locomotives.

+Peppercorn's design was influenced greatly by Thompson's A2/3 design, although his design differed most obviously with the less stretched look.
+This was achieved by moving the outside cylinders forward over the leading truck and amending the steam ducts, shortening the smokebox and wheelbase while retaining the same cylinder and valve gear arrangement.
+However, this came at the cost of either discarding the Kylchap exhaust or the self-cleaning device in the smokebox, of which the former was omitted by the design team.
+A new smoke deflector design was fitted, although the omission of the Kylchap exhaust led to visibility issues during service.
+Some Gresley styled features returned in the form of the V-shaped cab and the 'Banjo Dome' steam collector.
+Most of the design was the same as the Thompson A2/3, utilising the same 250 psi boiler, 50 ft2 grate, a total heating surface of 3141.04 ft2 powering three 19 by 26 in cylinders, controlled from an electrically lit cab.
+This gave a tractive effort of 40430 lbf with a maximum axle load of 22 t.
+The boiler used a small amount of nickel plate for the barrel, saving .35 LT without compromising integrity.

 Construction

 The first of the Peppercorn A2s, No. 525 A.H.Peppercorn, was outshopped from Doncaster in December 1947 on the eve of nationalisation, and named after the designer of the class, Arthur Peppercorn.
-The modernity of the design was immediately apparent.
 The first two of the class were turned out in LNER apple green livery, and this colour was also applied to the next 13 engines delivered between January and August 1948.
 Repainting in British Railways Brunswick green began the following year.
-Another 20 members of the class were also planned, but were cancelled on 4 May 1948.
+Another 20 members of the class were also planned, but were put on hold and ultimately cancelled on 4 May 1948 after the 1948 Locomotive Exchanges.
+No. 60539 Bronzino emerged in August 1948 with Kylchap double blastpipe and chimney in place of the self-cleaning apparatus as an experiment, with Nos.
+60526, 60529, 60532, 60533 and 60538 similarly modified in 1949.

-The design was a move towards modernity, with features such as a self-cleaning smoke-box and electric lighting.
-Initially the Self Cleaning apparatus caused steaming troubles when combined with a single chimney, but changes to the draughting, notably the inclusion of a Double Kylchap Blastpipe brought about the free steaming capability along with the convenience of less frequent smoke-box cleaning.
-Some A2's retained their single chimneys, though the Double Blastpipe did bring about notable free running on the A2's to which it was fitted, as well as an improvement in fuel economy.